Assyro AI

 Usage Examples

-What is MEDDRA?
+What is MedDRA?

 Regulatory Context

-This term appears most often in general workflows where submission quality, regulatory evidence, and audit readiness depend on consistent language.
-It is commonly referenced alongside FDA, ICH.
+This term appears most often in pharmacovigilance workflows where submission quality, regulatory evidence, and audit readiness depend on consistent language.
+It is commonly referenced alongside ICH M1, FDA REQUIREMENTS.

 When This Matters